Requirements by Division

 TIMELINE: the Graduate Affairs Committee expects chemistry graduate student to enroll in the course during their 2nd, 3rd and 4th semesters.

-All Ph.D. students must earn at least 3 credits of CHEM 5310.
+All Ph.D. students must earn 3 credits of CHEM 5310.
 Graduate students enrolling in CHEM 5310 earn 1 credit, graded S or U, and may repeat the course.
-Students registered for CHEM 5310 are expected to take notes at the regular weekly Chemistry Department Seminars (usually on Wednesdays at 4:30) AND at the Chemistry Graduate Student Seminars (Thursdays at 4:45).
-Polymer graduate students may substitute the regular Polymer Science Seminars for the Chemistry Graduate Student Thursday seminars.
+Students registered for CHEM 5310 are expected to take notes at the regular weekly Chemistry Department Seminars on Wednesdays from 2:30 to 3:30 AND Thursdays from 3:30 to 4:45.
+A complete schedule is published at the beginning of each semester with the exact dates of all seminars.